Oxandrolone: History

 Oxandrolone was first made by Raphael Pappo and Christopher J. Jung while at Searle Laboratories, now part of Pfizer and they first described the drug in 1962.
 They were immediately interested in oxandrolone's very weak androgenic effects relative to its anabolic effects.
 It was introduced as a pharmaceutical drug in the United States in 1964.

-It was prescribed to promote muscle regrowth in disorders which cause involuntary weight loss, and is used as part of treatment for HIV/AIDS.
+Oxandrolone was prescribed to promote muscle regrowth in disorders which cause involuntary weight loss, and is used as part of treatment for HIV/AIDS.
 It had also been shown to be partially successful in treating cases of osteoporosis.
 However, in 1989, in part due to bad publicity from its illicit use by bodybuilders, production of Anavar was discontinued by Searle Laboratories.
 It was picked up by Bio-Technology General Corporation, which changed its name to Savient Pharmaceuticals.
 In 1995, following successful clinical trials, Savient released it under the brand name Oxandrin.
 As of 2011 BTG subsequently had won approvals for orphan drug status by the Food and Drug Administration for treating alcoholic hepatitis, Turner syndrome, and HIV-induced weight loss and as an offset to protein catabolism caused by long-term administration of corticosteroids.